Semantic Information in a model of Resource Gathering Agents: Results

+It is instructive to check whether the results presented thus far are robust to varying the speed of the forager.
+As shown in Eq.~\eqref{eq:vstar}, the speed is naturally bounded in the limits $v_{\star} < v < v^{\star}$.
+In our simulations, we set $v^\star=10v_\star$; varying the velocity within this range, in the upper panel of Fig.~\ref{fig: Velocity}, we show the viability curves for six values of $1 \leq v/v_{\star} \leq 6$ in integer increments (colors represent different values of the ratio).
+The vertical dashed line is the analytically calculated semantic threshold (Eq.~\eqref{eq: semantic threshold}).
+As expected, while the height of the viability curve decreases with decreasing velocity (eventually flattening near the lower bound $v_{\star}$), the semantic threshold as well as the shape of each curve is robust to the change in velocities.

+In the bottom panel we zoom in to the plateau region for each curve, rescaling them for purposes of comparison.
+The viability bound calculated in Eq.~\eqref{eq: viability lower bound} is plotted as a dashed curve, while the semantic threshold is shown as a vertical dashed line.
+While the agreement with the viability bound improves with increasing velocity, Eq.~\eqref{eq: viability lower bound} bounds the plateau for all velocity ranges (up to statistical fluctuations).

-One can estimate the minimal viability, $V(0)=\mathds{E}_{1}[T]$, by noting that resources encountered by such an agent follow a Poisson distribution with rate $2vr/\ell_{Re}^2$.
+One can estimate the minimal viability, $V(0)=\mathds{E}_{1}[T]$, as achieved by an agent with a completely noisy sensor.
+To do so, note that resources encountered by such an agent follow a Poisson distribution with rate $2vr/\ell_{Re}^2$.
 The total fuel processed by the agent will therefore be $s_0+\epsilon\mathds{E}_1[T]$, where $s_0$ is the initial stored fuel.
 But this total fuel divided by the metabolic rate is precisely the expected lifetime; a little algebra reveals

 where $v^\star$ is the upper velocity limit defined in Eq.~\eqref{eq:vstar}.
 As mentioned earlier, the agent approaches immortality when its velocity approaches this limit, even if it has a completely random sensor.
+In the inset panel of Fig.~\ref{fig: Velocity}, we plot Eq.~\eqref{eq: broken sensor viability} as a dashed line.
+Points indicate the minimal viability extracted from simulations as a function of velocity, showing excellent agreement with the theoretical prediction.